 Tore Groenne is a Danish writer and journalist with a weakness for bicycling the back roads of the world’s highest mountain ranges.
 He has pedaled from China to Denmark, through Central and South America (a few times), around North America, the Middle East, and Central Asia but keeps returning to the Himalayas.
 For more information about Groenne, visit toregroenne.com.

 This article originally appeared in the October/November 2012 issue of Adventure Cyclist magazine.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!